crcardenas/Calosoma_workflow/README.md

 # Calosoma_workflow
-Bioinformatic workflow to processes Calosoma samples
+Bioinformatic workflow to processes UCE capture data using phyluce.

+!- to do, get yml file of environment